rajveerpatil759-cell/sql_sales_project/README.md

 SELECT DISTINCT Region, COUNT(*) FROM customer_table GROUP BY Region HAVING COUNT(*) > 1   ORDER BY 2 DESC;
 UPDATE customer_table SET Region = INITCAP(Region) WHERE Region IS NOT NULL AND Region != INITCAP(Region);
 ```

-### 3. Data Analysis & Findings
+### 3. Business Analysis Queries
-The following SQL queries were developed to answer specific business questions:
+Below are the SQL queries used to solve specific business questions.

 1.**Write a Query find top selling products by total sales**
 ```sql